Details

 Zoltan Almashi

-Working for the musically ravenous Prince Nikolaus Esterházy and spending much of each year at a remote country palace, Haydn acknowledged, “I was forced to become original.”
+Working for the musically ravenous Prince Nikolaus Esterházy and spending much of each year at a remote country palace, Joseph Haydn acknowledged that he “was forced to become original.”
 One new direction he explored in the late 1760s and early 1770s was the Sturm und Drang (“Storm and Stress”) aesthetic that was also cropping up in the theater, literature and artwork of the time.
-This tendency toward heightened emotion and drama led Haydn to compose symphonies in minor keys for the first time; he completed seven such works in that period, including the Symphony No. 44 in E Minor that he finished by 1772.
+This tendency toward heightened emotion and drama led Haydn to compose symphonies in minor keys for the first time; he completed seven of them in that period, including the Symphony No. 44 in E Minor that he finished by 1772.

-Haydn may have wanted it at his funeral—a wish apparently not honored—but the beautiful Adagio is the least mournful music in this symphony, with its long, arcing phrases delivered by muted strings in the sweet key of E major.
-The turbulence of E minor returns for a brisk finale filled with unison exclamations that echo the texture of the opening movement.
+The Adagio third movement is the least mournful music in this symphony, with its long, arcing phrases delivered by muted strings in the sweet key of E-major.
+The turbulence of E-minor returns for a brisk finale filled with unison exclamations that echo the texture of the opening movement.

 About This Program